IOTechSystems/support-alarms-docs/tutorial/docs/contents.md

 ```
   ![Reset_Test_Alarm](./images/14-Reset_Test_Alarm.png)

-- To confirm the test alarm has been reset, we should see a new alarm state with severity set to Low and active field set to false:
+- To confirm the test alarm has been reset, we should see a new Alarm State with severity set to Low and the active field set to false:
   ![View_Alarm_States](./images/15-View_Alarm_States.png)